Neiman Gracie: Post-Grand Prix

 Gracie was expected to face Kiichi Kunimoto at Bellator 236 on December 21, 2019.
 However, Gracie had to withdraw from the bout due to an injury and was replaced by Jason Jackson.

 Gracie faced Jon Fitch at Bellator 246 on September 12, 2020.
 Gracie won the bout via second round submission.

 Gracie faced Jason Jackson at Bellator 255 on April 2, 2021.
 He lost the bout via unanimous decision.

 Gracie faced Mark Lemminger on September 18, 2021 at Bellator 266.
 He won the bout via TKO in the first round, collecting his first knockout win of his career.

 Gracie faced Logan Storley on February 19, 2022 at Bellator 274.
 He lost the mostly standup bout via unanimous decision.

 Gracie faced Goiti Yamauchi on August 12, 2022 at Bellator 284.
 He lost the bout in the second round after being knocked out by an uppercut.

 Gracie was scheduled to face Michael Lombardo on February 4, 2023 at Bellator 290.
 Two weeks before the event, Lombardo was forced to withdraw from the bout and he was replaced by Dante Schiro.
 Gracie dominated the bout on the way to a unanimous decision victory.

+Professional Fighters League

+In his PFL debut, Gracie faced Goiti Yamauchi in a rematch at PFL 3 on April 19, 2024.
+He lost the bout via unanimous decision.

+Gracie next faced Don Madge at PFL 6 (2024) on June 28, 2024.
+He won the fight via unanimous decision.

+Gracie, as a replacement for Don Madge, faced Magomed Umalatov in the semifinals of the 2024 Welterweight tournament on August 23, 2024 at PFL 9.
+He lost the fight by unanimous decision.